 At some point in your adult life, you can experience lower back pain.
 In fact, around 8 out of 10 adults would feel experience that.
 It can affect your daily life and can make you less participative in your favorite activities.
 Lucky for you, lower back pain gets better over time.
 However, some may find it an annoying recurring condition.

 What are the Types of Lower Back Pain?

 A simple LBP usually lasts for only a few days or weeks.
 Around 6 weeks, to be more specific.
 This type of LBP is called acute lower back pain which is caused by a “strain” or “sprain” wherein the muscles or affected.

 Chronic Lower Back Pain

 When your lower back pain lasts longer than three months, it would already be called chronic lower back pain (CLBP).
 This isn’t a life-threatening condition, though.
-Doctors would try to eliminate most patients are concerned about and that is paralysis or becoming wheelchair bound.
+Doctors would try to eliminate most patients are concerned about and that is the paralysis or becoming wheelchair-bound.
 Regular exercise and work are encouraged but in minimal.

 How Do I Prevent Lower Back Pain?

 “Prevention is better than cure”.
 I’m sure everyone has heard about that, right?
 So before we dive into treating LBP, here are some ways you can prevent LBP.

 - Refrain from sitting down for long hours.

 - Eat healthy meals so you can maintain your body weight within a healthy range.